-Friends, King David is a biblical figure of biblical proportions... is he not?
-He looms large over the pages of the Old

-Testament, right up there with Abraham and Moses, Elijah and

-Elisha - definitely one of the top five figures in the history of the people of Israel.
+Brothers and sisters, King David is a biblical figure of biblical proportions... is he not?
+He looms large over the pages of the Old Testament, right up there with Abraham and Moses, Elijah and Elisha - definitely one of the top five figures in the history of the people of Israel.